Jullie8/frontend-challenge/README.md

 ## Features

-* Parts of this application can be used elsewhere in a larger application
+* Parts of this application can be used elsewhere as part of larger application.

 * App contains Field validations.
 When something isn't right warning div appears